-The name and contact number of the SENCo should be readily available for parents.
+The name and contact number of the SENDCo should be readily available for parents.
 Where the school feels that something additional or different is needed to support your child because they have SEND they will discuss this carefully with you.
 This information may well be recorded in a document for you and your child, known as an individual provision map or an individual education plan.
-This should include:- the school day to coordinate meetings with parents, class teachers and outside specialist agencies in order to discuss pupils' needs.
+This should include:

-- details of any strategies being used to support your child in class; - · details of any extra support or interventions for your child - your child's learning targets and their long term desired outcomes - the next date when your child's progress will be reviewed.
+- · details of any strategies being used to support your child in class; - · details of any extra support or interventions for your child; - · your child's learning targets and their long-term desired outcomes; - the next date when your child's progress will be reviewed.

-Most pupils will benefit from SEN support, but some pupils who need high levels of support, or who have complex needs will need to be referred for an education, health and care plan.
+Most pupils will benefit from SEND support, but some pupils who need high levels of support, or who have complex needs will need to be referred for an education health and care plan (EHCP).

-3 What arrangements do you have for consulting with parents of children with SEN and involving them in their child's education?
+3. What arrangements do you have for consulting with parents of children with SEND and involving them in their child's education?

 We recognise the value of working in collaboration with parents and carers of children with SEND in order to achieve the best outcomes for them.
 As a school, we strive to ensure a high level of communication with parents so that you feel well informed about what is happening in school and how your child is progressing.
 This includes parent consultation evenings, open evenings and annual reports.
 We have an 'open door policy' and teachers are always happy to meet with parents at a mutually convenient time.
+Parents of pupils on the SEND register are invited to a meeting with the teacher and SENDCo if appropriate three times a year (when IPM targets are reviewed).
 We aim to meet with parents of children with SEND as they join our school, either in Reception or in later years.
-The SENCo then regularly meets with many parents of children with SEN to review their progress and to make collaborative decisions about how to meet their needs.
-For children with Statements of Educational Needs, parents will be invited to attend their Annual Review meeting in which children's progress against their individual targets is looked at in detail and decisions about future provision is jointly agreed.
+The SENDCo then regularly meets with many parents of children with SEND to review their progress and to make collaborative decisions about how to meet their needs.
+For children with Educational Health Care Plans, parents will be invited to attend their Annual Review meeting in which children's progress against their individual targets is looked at in detail and decisions about future provision is jointly agreed.

 Schools communicate regularly with parents, usually once a term, to discuss how well their child is doing.
 They listen to what parents have to say and respond to it.
 For pupils with SEND it is often desirable that there is more frequent communication as it is vital that parents and school work together closely.
 Your knowledge and understanding of your child's needs is essential to support the school in making the best provision for them.
 This should also take account of your and your child's hopes, personal goals and interests.
 This will allow the school to regularly explain to you where your child is in their learning, and to work with you to ensure the most appropriate targets are set to ensure progress.

-On-going communication with school may include:

-- regular contact through a home-school book or by e-mail to keep you informed of things that are going well or particular successes - more regular meetings to update you on your child's progress and whether the support is working - clear information about the impact of any interventions - guidance for you to support your child's learning at home.
+On-going communication with school may include: • regular contact through a home-school link book or by e-mail to keep you informed of things that are going well or particular successes • more regular meetings to update you on your child's progress and whether the support is working · clear information about the impact of any interventions • guidance for you to support your child's learning at home.

-4. What arrangements do you have in place in your school to consult with young people with SEN and how do you involve them in their education?
+4. What arrangements do you have in place in your school to consult with young people with SEND and how do you involve them in their education?